zachfey/Scheduler/README.md

 Scheduler is a solo project completed entirely by me.

 ## Challenges
-Deployment to Heroku is currently giving me the most trouble.
-I really need to take the time to understand the deployment process: when deployment scripts are called, what do they need to do, what build packs do, etc.
+Deployment to Heroku gave me some issues.
+Once I took the time to understand the deployment process: when deployment scripts are called, what do they need to do, what build packs do, etc, I was able to get it deployed without much further issue.

 Another challenge I faced was having the authentication persist accross sessions and page refreshes.
 Initially, an easy solution was to use client-side storage, but I decided that wouldn't be secure.
 Eventually, I was able to use a session stored in MongoDB to keep persistent authentication on the server-side.